Percentage of admitted patients who discharged against medical advice

 Rationale

-Discharge against medical advice (DAMA) refers to patients leaving hospital against the advice of their treating medical team or without advising hospital staff (e.g. take own leave, left without notice, or missing and not found).
+Discharge against medical advice (DAMA) refers to patients leaving hospital against the advice of their treating medical team or without advising hospital staff (e.g. take own leave, left without notice, missing and not found, or discharge at own risk).
 Patients who do so have a higher risk of readmission and mortality and have been found to cost the health system 50 per cent more than patients who are discharged by their physician.

-Between July 2017 and June 2019 Aboriginal patients (4.3%) in WA were 7.7 times more likely than non-Aboriginal patients (0.6%) to discharge against medical advice, compared with 4.2 times nationally (3.8% and 0.7% respectively).
+The national Aboriginal and Torres Strait Islander Health Performance Framework reports discharge at own risk under the heading ‘Self-discharge from hospital’.
+Between July 2019 and June 2021 Aboriginal patients (4.4%) in WA were 7.5 times more likely than non-Aboriginal patients (0.6%) to discharge at own risk, compared with 5.2 times nationally (3.8% and 0.7% respectively).
 This statistic indicates a need for improved responses by the health system to the needs of Aboriginal patients.
-This indicator is also being reported in the Report on Government Services 2023 under the performance of governments in providing acute care services in public hospitals.
+This indicator is also being reported in the Report on Government Services 2024 under the performance of governments in providing acute care services in public hospitals.

 This indicator provides a measure of the safety and quality of inpatient care.
 Reporting the results by Aboriginal status measures the effectiveness of initiatives within the WA health system to deliver culturally secure services to Aboriginal people.
 While the aim is to achieve equitable treatment outcomes, the targets reflect the need for a long-term approach to progressively closing the gap between Aboriginal and non-Aboriginal patient cohorts.